40docs/docs-forticnapp-code-security/hands-on-labs/00-prerequisites.md

 # Prerequisites

-Before you begin building and testing custom OPAL policies in FortiCNAPP, ensure the following prerequisites are met.
+Before you begin building and testing Code Security in FortiCNAPP, ensure the following prerequisites are met.

 ## Accounts and Access